akpw/mktxp/README.md

 ## Description
 MKTXP is a Prometheus Exporter for Mikrotik RouterOS devices.\
-It gathers  rich set of metrics across multiple routers, all easily configurable via built-in CLI interface.
+It gathers  rich set of metrics across multiple routers, all easily configurable via built-in CLI interface. \
-Apart from it's main functionality, MKTXP can also print some of the metrics directly on the command line (see a WiFi Clients example below).
+Apart from exporting to Prometheus, MKTXP can also print some of the metrics directly on the command line (see a WiFi Clients example below).

 For effortless visualisation of the RouterOS metrics exported to Prometheus, MKTXP comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)